 - How will I gain entry into your home to complete the task?

-A Waiting in Line Quick Pitch is your opportunity to let your creativity and expertise shine through.
+A Waiting in Line Skills & Experience pitch is your opportunity to let your creativity and expertise shine through.
 When you provide a mix of relevant experience, professionalism, and colorful personality, you compel Clients to hire you!
-See a few examples below for great Quick Pitches in the Waiting in Line category:
+See a few examples below for great Skills & Experience pitches in the Waiting in Line category:

 I’ve been to Disneyland and Disney World dozens of times; I’m an expert at waiting in line!
 Let me handle this for you while you focus on higher-level tasks.